Subject Verb Agreement

 The boys run on the track team. (plural)

-If you are unsure what a plural verb looks like, know that many singular verbs end in s while the plural form of the verb does not - just like run/runs above.
-However, this is not true for the to be verbs.
+If you're unsure what a plural verb looks like, know that many singular verbs end in s while the plural form of the verb doesn't, just like run/runs above.
+(However, that doesn't hold true for those tricky to be verbs).

 Compound Subjects